rundeck/docs/docs/manual/key-storage/storage-plugins/vault.md

 ::: tip
 Use `rundeck.storage.provider.[index].removePathPrefix=true` and
-`rundeck.storage.provider.[index].config.removePrefix=true` to store keys from the root of the vault secret backend.
+`rundeck.storage.provider.[index].config.removePrefix=true` to store keys starting from the root of the vault secret backend.
 :::

 ### More Configuration Examples